Pages maintained by Rattlebars Mfg. Support our affiliates! Click above!

 Relays will also fail after a time.
 Some are even rated by the number of times they will close a circuit before burning out (common relays are usually rated to 100,000 operations).
 The advantage is that a relay is normally cheaper and easier to replace than a switch.
 Using a relay also allows the use of smaller gauge wire to the switch as well.

-relay (Conduct-tite #84607) is shown here.
+Another type of auto relay (Conduct-tite #84607) is shown here.
 One should test these terminals to determine what each actually does before making a permanent installation.
 Terminals on this three post relay are labeled here with the functions of the terminals matched to the more common 4&5 post relay above.
 These terminals are not interchangeable and the case provides the ground.
 This relay appears very similar to a typical auto horn relay, but most auto horn relay completes the ground circuit and is unusable in other applications.
 One should always mount a relay of this type with the terminals down and it helps to seal the seams around the case and terminals with silicone seal.
 These relays are sensitive to moisture and they will corrode if directly exposed. |